 Biopsychosocial Assessment

-In 1977, a psychiatrist named George Engel created biopsychosocial theory.
-It posited that health and illness were born from a combination of biological, psychological, and social factors.
-Although it may seem obvious now, at the time health was believed to be a strictly medical domain.
+In 1977, Engel created biopsychosocial theory positing that health and illness were born from a combination of biological, psychological, and social factors.
+Although commonly accepted now, at the time, health was believed to be a strictly medical domain.
 As far back as Rene Descartes, the mind and body were thought of as distinct entities that operated separately from each other.

 Engel’s theory was revolutionary and initiated an effort for medical and mental health professionals to look at people more holistically.
-Biopsychosocial theory is an acknowledgment that we don’t live in a vacuum, that biological, social, and psychological influences interact in determining human behavior and emotions.
+The biopsychosocial theory is an acknowledgment that we don’t live in a vacuum and that biological, social, and psychological influences interact in determining human behavior and emotions.
 For example, episodes of depression may not be driven by purely psychological factors.
 They can also be caused by medical problems or environmental stressors.
 Currently, the biopsychosocial model has applications in understanding a wide range of medical and psychological issues, as well as overall human development.

 What is a biospsychosocial assessment?